qiang0/edge-video-analytics-microservice/eii/README.md

    sudo cp -r [downloaded_model_directory]/models /opt/intel/eii/
    ```

-## Run the containers
+## Run the Containers

-To pull the prebuilt OEI container images and EVAM from Docker Hub and run the containers in the detached mode, run the following command:
+To pull the prebuilt Open EII container images and EVAM from Docker Hub and run the containers in the detached mode, run the following command:

 ```sh
 # Start the docker containers